gustavodido/gustavodido.github.io/index.md

 ### Commmunication

-Usually, more introvert people have challenges when _invading_ someone else's space.
-So I am usually more hesitant to give you a call and I rather send you a text message or even an email before that.
-Let me know if you cannot help me or it will need some time.
+Usually, more introvert people have challenges when _invading_ someone else's space and prefer asynchronous communication.
+My preference is always a face to face conversation, but I must say that I am more hesitant to give you a call and I rather send you a text message or even an email before calling you.

+#### Responsiveness

 On the other  hand, I will always answer you.
 The common "too busy" culture that many organizations have does not apply to me.
 If I can't answer you in a timely fashion, I will let you know that.